On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Uniqueness and Conclusions

 \end{lemma}

 The proof follows from a direct computation.
-As a remark, Armstrong, Sirakov and Smart \cite{singular} constructed singular solutions to general fully nonlinear elliptic equations.
-We believe that similar results also hold in the parabolic equation.
+As a remark, Armstrong, Sirakov and Smart \cite{singular} constructed singular solutions to general fully nonlinear elliptic equations and the parallel result for the parabolic equations remains to be studied.
+For us, one singular solution is enough for the purpose.

 \begin{proof}(of Theorem \ref{uniq}) Set $w=v-u$ and it satisfies